 |BridgestoneTour B RXS||5060||191||6100||90||Too Hard|

 |Srixon AD333 (for comparison)||5850||186||7800||83||Too Hard|

-As you can see there isn’t a great deal of difference between the different balls with regard to my driver carry distance which I realize is fairly pathetic especially for a five handicapper!
+As you can see there isn’t a great deal of difference between the different balls with regard to my driver carry distance which I realize is pretty pathetic, especially for a five-handicapper!
 The wildly varying spin is down mainly to the inconsistencies in my swing I would suggest, rather than any design features of the ball.

 Not totally surprising as the ‘x’ versions are designed for players with much faster swing speeds than I have.
 As I said elsewhere in this article you really need to try and pick balls that are designed for your clubhead speed and then pick a ball that you prefer based primarily on how happy you are with it when pitching, chipping and putting.